Google wins bid on which court to fight Rockstar over patents

 “It is clear that there was no need to proceed with the five Texas actions because the one California action may suffice,” the court said.
 “The record strongly suggests that there will be substantial similarity involving the infringement and invalidity issues in all the suits.”

-Rockstar, which counts Apple Inc as an investor, outbid Google and paid $4.5 billion for thousands of former Nortel Network Corp patents as the networking products supplier went bankrupt in 2011.
-(Reporting by Diane Bartz; Editing by Grant McCool)
+Rockstar, which counts Apple Inc (AAPL.O) as an investor, outbid Google and paid $4.5 billion for thousands of former Nortel Network Corp patents as the networking products supplier went bankrupt in 2011.